NiklasRosenstein/pydoc-markdown/docs/content/deprecated-configuration.md

 !!! attention

     Using Pydoc-Markdown this way is deprecated since v4.6.0.
-It is strongly recommended that you use the [Novella build backend](./novella.md) instead.
+It is strongly recommended that you use the Novella build backend instead (see {@link getting-started}).
 This way of using Pydoc-Markdown will likely be removed with the next major version release (5.x).

 Pydoc-Markdown can be configured with using via a YAML file.
 By default, the CLI will look for a file